 The hospital often lacked enough food, medicine, and other essential supplies.
 The best Pember and her staff could often offer was kindness and companionship, especially to those suffering from fatal wounds.
 Pember was also in charge of rationing the whiskey, which was considered an important medicine at that time.
 Pember carried a pistol to protect herself and the whiskey, as young surgeons, among others, often tried to steal it.

+Pember remained at the hospital until after General Lee’s surrender in April 1865.
 After the war she wrote an account of her wartime nursing experiences.
-Her memoirs, “A Southern Woman’s Story” was first published in 1879.
-Rated as “one of the very best Confederate memoirs,” it provides a vivid account of the conditions in major Confederate hospitals and paints a humane portrait of the common soldier.
+Initially they were printed in The Cosmopolite magazine as “Reminiscences of a Southern Hospital, by its Matron.”
+These stories were then collected in a book, A Southern Woman’s Story: Life in Confederate Richmond in 1879.
+Rated as “one of the very best Confederate memoirs,” it provided a vivid account of the conditions in major Confederate hospitals and painted a portrait of the common soldier.